ISC's New Static Website

-ISC thanks prof. Jerzy Wtorek (dean of ETI faculty), prof. Jacek Rak (dept. of Computer Communications), prof. Józef Woźniak (dept. of Computer Communications) and doc.
-Krzysztof Nowicki (dept. of Computer Communications) for their hospitality, their kind offer to host the event, for encouraging students to participate.
+ISC thanks Prof. Jerzy Wtorek (dean of ETI faculty), Prof. Jacek Rak (dept. of Computer Communications), Prof. Józef Woźniak (dept. of Computer Communications), and Dr. Krzysztof Nowicki (dept. of Computer Communications) for their hospitality, their kind offer to host the event, and for encouraging students to participate.
 Thank you for having us and supporting open source!

 After the hackathon, some of the local participants went out to eat.
 Part of the value of hackathons is in the social interactions.

 Discussing DHCP and other Internet problems in Gdańsk

 What's New from ISC